beatsunited/beatsunited.github.io/readme.md

 TXT | _github-pages-challenge-beatsunited | 1dce0d422cc4526d1a4f65d25f3968

 Saved it here cuz unsure about it, don't remember if it was alphahosting or Cloudflare settings!
-The last one is for sure Cloudflare, but I think it's only initially needed.
+The last one for sure is Github, but I think it's only initially needed.

 NO, these records except the last one you can let Cloudflare create